QNimbus/docker-dev-joomla/README.md

 - Added vscode `launch.json` file for debug configuration
 - Added PHP `xdebug` installation and configuration to container
 - Added `pathMappings` config to `launch.json` for debugging source code
+- Added several VSCode extensions for PHP and Joomla development to the devcontainer
+- Added PHP Composer and PHP CodeSniffer to devcontainer
+- Added `.editorconfig` to enforce Joomla development coding style standards
 #### Changed <!-- omit in toc -->

 - Renamed container names in `docker-compose` file